 3. Use a wooden cutting board to wrap: When wrapping, I find it easier to do it on a wooden cutting board because they do tend to stick on glass and plastic, causing them to tear.

 4. Use two rice papers to wrap one dumpling: Especially if you are new to using rice paper or it’s your first time making them, this prevents them from tearing when cooking.
+Place the first wrapped dumpling folded side down so that the thickness of the wrapper is the same on both sides.
+When wrapping the second layer, keep the folded side down so that the thickness of the skin it same on both sides.

 9. Don’t over-crowd the pan: Rice papers tend to ‘stick’ when they touch each other so when pan frying, do not let the edges of the dumplings touch one another or they may cause tearing.
 Brushing them with oil also helps with this.

-Can you air fry these rice paper dumplings?
+Can you air fry rice paper dumplings?

 Yes!
 Once you wrap them all up, spray with a little oil and then air fry at 385 F (196 C) for 12-15 minutes, flipping half way.
+Be sure to oil the other side as well.

 Can you bake rice paper dumplings?

-While I haven’t tried baking them myself, I have had feed back that you can bake them by brushing them with oil and then cooking them in the oven at 375 F (190 C) for about 15-20 minutes, flipping half way.
+Yes, bake them by brushing them with oil and then cooking them in the oven at 375 F (190 C) for about 15-20 minutes, flipping half way.

 Can you freeze rice paper dumplings?

-No. The rice papers do not freeze well and the texture really changes when defrosted.
+No, I don’t recommend it.
+Rice papers do not freeze well and the texture really changes when defrosted.

-More delicious vegan dumplings to love:
+More delicious dumplings to try

 If you recreate this Rice Paper Dumplings recipe let me know how you liked it by leaving a comment and rating below or by tagging me on Instagram @Okonomikitchen, I love seeing all of your tasty recreations!